ndbiller/taskR/README.md

 (enter your heroku credentials: email and password)
 ```

-(note: you can push from local to production with the same command, just change pull to push)
+(note: i think you can push from local to production with the same command, just change pull to push)

 ## publish changes to production environment on heroku